-For the first, flavor identified sea quark polarized PDFs are directly probed at leading order using the weak boson W+/- productions in longitudinally polarized p+p collisions at RHIC.
-Although DIS data have provided high precision determination of the quark polarized PDFs at the intermediate x-range, flavor identified sea-quark polarization distributions are poorly constrained since DIS can’t directly access the quark flavor and only derived using additional not-well determined parton fragmentation functions.
-With center of mass energy as high as 510 GeV, RHIC has provided a new unique experimental tool to directly determine the flavor identified sea quark polarization through the measurements of spin-dependent W+/- production in the longitudinally polarized p+p collisions.
+For the first time, flavor identified sea quark polarized PDFs are directly probed at leading order using the weak boson W+/- productions in longitudinally polarized p+p collisions at RHIC.
+Although DIS data have provided high precision determination of the quark polarized PDFs at the intermediate x-range, flavor identified sea-quark polarization distributions were poorly constrained since DIS can’t directly access the quark flavor and can only be derived using additional not-well determined parton fragmentation functions.
+With center of mass energy as high as 510 GeV, RHIC has provided a new unique experimental tool to directly determine the flavor identified sea quark polarization through the measurements of spin-dependent W+/- production in longitudinally polarized p+p collisions.

 At RHIC energy (500 or 510GeV in the center of mass), weak bosons are predominantly produced through the quark and anti-quark annihilation process, shown in Fig. 4.
 The weak coupling of W+/- to left-handed quarks and right-handed anti-quarks directly selects the incoming quarks’ helicity, and the charge of the produced W boson naturally determines the incoming quarks’ flavor,